mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## JavaScript
 A scripting language designed in the mid-1990s for embedding logic in web pages, but which later evolved into a more general-purpose development language.

+What is JavaScript used for?
+JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.

+A JavaScript engine is a software component that executes JavaScript code.
+Notable Java Script engines:

+* V8 from Google is the most used JavaScript engine.
+* SpiderMonkey is developed by Mozilla for use in Firefox.
+* JavaScriptCore is Apple's engine for its Safari browser.
+* Chakra is the engine of the Internet Explorer browser.
+* Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 ## In-memory